MichaelLeeman/Job_Web_Scraper/README.md

 * [Sources](#sources)

 ## About
-The purpose of this project to learn how to web-scrape and write Excel worksheets using Python.
+The purpose of this project is learn how to scrape data and create Excel worksheets using Python.

-So far, this program scrapes from the job website workinstartups.com and extracts data from London based job openings.
-The program then creates a Excel worksheet in the project's directory, presenting all of the job openings in a table.
+So far, this program scrapes data from the job website workinstartups.com by extracting keywords such as dates and salary range from the job description texts.
+The program then cleans the data and organises by date.

+Finally, the program creates a new Excel worksheet called _Job_Openings.xlsx_ in the project's directory.
+This Excel worksheet contains a table presenting all of the scraped job openings.
+If this program has ran before and _Job_Openings.xlsx_ already exists, then new jobs will be added to the Excel table and old jobs will be removed.

 ## Technologies
 Project was created with: